What are the Signs that Your Software Project is Failing?

 - The project was focused on minimal viable functionality and checked for features that satisfy business goals.

 - Short term goals and reviews were established and rarely skipped.

 If any of the two is missing from your project – that is a sign of potential failure.
-It is not that severe as to have no business goal, but it may drain funding without any return on investment.
-If you start noticing that there are any results and that your development team is reluctant to show you their product, then it’s a clear sign that what you requested and what was done is entirely different.
+It is not as severe as having no business goal, but it may drain funding without any return on investment.
+If you start noticing that there are any results and that your development team is reluctant to show you their product, then it’s a clear sign that what you requested and what was done are entirely different.